websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 As you proceed, remember these terms:

-*Solr Home*: The center of the Solr system (pun intended).
-This directory is `solr-[version]/server/solr`.
+*Solr Home*: Refers to `solr-[version]/server/solr/`, the main Solr configuration directory.
+This is where the Liferay core will be configured.

 *Liferay Home*: The root folder of your Liferay installation.
 It contains the `osgi`, `deploy`, `data`, and `license` folders, among others.

 ## Disabling Elasticsearch-Only Features

-Before installing the Liferay Connector to Solr, you must [blacklist](../../../system-administration/installing-and-managing-apps/managing-apps/blacklisting-apps.md) certain DXP [features that only work with Elasticsearch](./solr-limitations.md).
+Before installing the Liferay Connector to Solr, you must blacklist or otherwise disable

+- the modules for certain DXP features that only work with Elasticsearch
+- the Liferay Connector to Elasticsearch's modules

 ```tip::
    Use the Gogo shell command ``lb [substring-to-search] -s`` to search for modules deployed to the OSGi runtime and list them by their Symbolic Name.
 The Symbolic Name is the value to enter in the ``blacklistBundleSymbolicNames`` property.